Thinking beyond borders

 Technically, there is no threshold/minimum number of days that exempt the employee from the requirements to file a Norwegian tax return, nor pay tax in Norway.
 To the extent that the individual qualifies in accordance with the dependent personal services article of the applicable double tax treaty, there will be no tax liability.
 The treaty exemption will not apply if a Norwegian entity is the individual’s economic employer.

-The marginal income tax rate on employment income is 38.5 percent for the income year 2017.
-Capital income is taxed at a rate of 24.
+The marginal income tax rate on employment income is 38,4 percent for the income year 2018.
+Capital income is taxed at a rate of 23 percent.

 The rates apply for both resident and non-resident taxpayers.